 Place:Chinese Art Museum

-Hours: Open from February 10 to April 30, 2021.
+Hours: From February 10 to August 30, 2021.
 From Tuesday to Saturday from 9am to 1pm and from 3pm to 7pm.
 Saturday by prebooking (within Friday).
 Sunday from 11am to 1pm and from 3pm to 7pm by prebooking (within Friday).
-In the weekend booking is necessary by calling tel. +39 0521257.337 or email@example.com or app IoPrenoto.
+In the weekend booking is necessary by calling tel. +39 0521257.337 or firstname.lastname@example.org or app IoPrenoto.

 Prices: Entrance euros 3,00, reduction (under 18) euros 1,50

 The photo exhibition “Tribes.
-The last breath on earth”, already scheduled, has been presented at The Museum of Chinese Art and Ethnography of Parma; open from February, 10 to April 30, 2021.
+The last breath on earth”, already scheduled, has been presented at The Museum of Chinese Art and Ethnography of Parma; open from February, 10 to April 30, 2021, postponed to August 30, 2021.

 The Museum of the Xaverian Missionaries has long been involved to save the cultures born before modern technology, grown in isolation, never contaminated and now raped and dispersed.
 And the marriage with the photographer Arturo Delle Donne was then inevitable.
 Bodies are like artists’ canvases.
 They welcome shapes and colours.
 Then they show up and talk.
 Theirs is a strong and ancient language.
 Through the drawings on the skin, men have transmitted precious information for millennium: be a part of a tribe, the social rank, the will to attack the enemy, the imminence of a “marriage” or an initiation, a profound feeling like mourning or simply your own identity.